obsidianmd/obsidian-help/en/Licenses and payment/Commercial license.md

 aliases:
 - Licenses & Payment/Commercial license
 ---

-If you're using Obsidian for commercial use in a company of two (2) or more employees, you need to purchase a Commercial license.
+If you use Obsidian for work in a company with two or more employees, you need to purchase a Commercial license.

 Commercial use includes, but isn't limited to, work-related activities such as: